About Scott Lax

-He's been called "a master wordsmith of the first order," by The Midwest Book Review, has been a Bread Loaf Writers' Conference Bernard J. O'Keefe Scholar in Nonfiction and Sewanee Writers' Conference Walter E. Dakin Fellow in Fiction.
+Scott was called "a master wordsmith of the first order," by The Midwest Book Review.
+He has been a Bread Loaf Writers' Conference Bernard J. O'Keefe Scholar in Nonfiction and Sewanee Writers' Conference Walter E. Dakin Fellow in Fiction.
 Among his awards and recognitions are a Certificate of Congratulations from the City of Cleveland for his body of work, and induction into the Chagrin Falls High School Achievement Hall of Fame on October 6, 2016.

 He's taught at Cleveland’s University School, Hiram College, and lectured and guest-taught at numerous writers’ conferences, universities and high schools throughout the country.
 The Denver Post called Scott’s first novel, The Year That Trembled, "powerful," and named it one of 1998’s "Milestones in Fiction.”
 The Midwest Book Review wrote of his second novel, Vengeance Follows, “A minor masterpiece of suspense and human nature.”

 Scott won four 1st-place film festival awards as producer of the feature film version of The Year That Trembled, including “Midwest Filmmaker of the Year” from the Cleveland International Film Festival.
 He is also a produced playwright and award-winning short story and nonfiction writer.
-A longtime professional drummer who's played with Bo Diddley, among many others, Scott was recently co-creator, co-executive producer and co-writer for a TV pilot with Fred Willard and Martin Mull, and has written for Lifetime and Comedy Central TV.
-In 2016, Scott wrote a nationally broadcast feature for ESPN about the Cleveland Cavaliers World Championship.
+A longtime professional drummer who's played with Bo Diddley, among many others, in 2012 Scott was co-creator, co-executive producer and co-writer for a TV pilot with Fred Willard and Martin Mull.
+He's currently writing the screenplay adaptation of Vengeance Follows.

 Scott resides in the Chagrin Valley in Ohio with his wife, Lydia, where they live with their 6-year-old son.

 – December, 2017